Announcement Type: New Limited Competition Cooperative Agreement

 One limited competition award will be issued under this program announcement.

-In HHS, a cooperative agreement is administered under the same policies as a grant.
+Cooperative agreements awarded by the HHS are administered under the same policies as a grant.
 The funding agency (IHS) is required to have substantial programmatic involvement in the project during the entire award segment.
 Below is a detailed description of the level of involvement required for both IHS and the grantee.
 IHS will be responsible for activities listed under section A and the grantee will be responsible for activities listed under section B as stated:

 Substantial Involvement Description for Cooperative Agreement